-The following Government programs may be available to assist our business customers impacted by COVID restrictions:
+The Government of Canada has introduced the following programs to assist our business customers impacted by COVID restrictions:

 Canada Emergency Rent Subsidy

-On October 9, the government proposed the new Canada Emergency Rent Subsidy to provide direct relief to businesses, non-profits, and charities that continue to be economically impacted by the COVID-19 pandemic.
+On October 9, the Canadian government proposed the new Canada Emergency Rent Subsidy to provide direct relief to businesses, non-profits, and charities that continue to be economically impacted by the COVID-19 pandemic.
 The new rent subsidy would be available retroactive to September 27, 2020, until June 2021.
-Click the link below for more details.